Click here to edit using the old editor

 In your third year, the emphasis is on building your confidence.
 Problems become more broadly defined and can involve various factors and constraints.
 In performing your analysis, and developing your designs, you will draw on your new knowledge from across your first and second years of study.

-• Applied Materials and Manufacturing
+• Applied Materials and Production Technologies

 This module builds upon your knowledge of materials properties and demonstrates how materials selection influences the design and manufacturing process.
 You will learn about the planning of standard manufacturing processes, which includes the use of computer-controlled machines.

-• Digital Manufacture
+• Digital Manufacture and Smart Technologies

 This module explores current and future practices in manufacturing engineering organisations.
 You will be introduced to the organisation of engineering business, the core technologies of digital manufacturing and potential future trends, as well as add to your knowledge of formal project management.